Meet the Team!

 She completed her Hons.
 Bachelor of Arts at the University of Toronto.
 Halcyon then obtained her TEFL certification and Master's degree in Educational Leadership and Policy shortly thereafter.

-Halcyon is also an artist; her work has been showcased on numerous occasions by UofT, the AGO, and for mental health advocacy and environmental conservation in Canada and the United States.
+Halcyon is also a visual artist; her work has been showcased on numerous occasions by UofT, the AGO, and for mental health advocacy and environmental conservation in Canada and the United States.